sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2017-03-16-book_notes_how_to_fail_at_almost_everything_and_still_win_big.md

 * Author: Scott Adams

-I have summarized the best of his advices form the book.
+I have summarized the best of his advices from the book.

 ### Personal Energy